 Kashmiri businessman kidnapped by companions

-The DCP claimed that Punjab Police in Phagwara tracked down the car and stopped it, at which level the abductors had been apprehended.
+The DCP claimed that Punjab Police in Phagwara tracked down the auto and stopped it, at which level the abductors had been apprehended.
 The sufferer and the accused are each enterprise companions, and they’re concerned in a $55 lakh monetary dispute.
 The sufferer was unable to pay again his obligation.
-The sufferer’s companions threatened to kill him after he refused to pay his obligations, in line with Kalsi.
+The sufferer’s companions threatened to kill him after he refused to pay his obligations, in accordance with Kalsi.

-Steered Studying: Homicide of Odisha well being minister reignites police reforms
+Urged Studying: Homicide of Odisha well being minister reignites police reforms